Ser0n-ath/uoft-crncr-unmasker/README.md

 ## How To Install
 1. <p>Visit the <a href="https://github.com/Ser0n-ath/uoft-crncr-unmasker/tree/main/dist" target="_blank">dist</a> folder of this repository and download the <b>unmasker-tool.crx</b> </p>
 2. <p>Follow the youtube video on how to install a .crx chrome extension: <a href="https://www.youtube.com/watch?v=pqbCKydC26g" target="_blank">Video</a> </p>
+3. <p>Alternatively download and extract the .zip version found in the same directory and load as an unpacked module. </p>

 <br>